Advocating for Equity Statewide

-Today we continue to raise awareness of the effects of racism and inequity on the Black community and to advocate for solutions that will create a more equitable future for all Washingtonians.
+Today, we continue to raise awareness of racist policies and systemic inequities that limit opportunities for too many people.
+And, we advocate for community-based solutions that will foster an equitable future for all Washingtonians.

-As an important part of these efforts, Byrd Barr Place leads the Seattle Community of Practice, a collaboration of community organizations working to address specific challenges and opportunities for African Americans, including access to and quality of education, housing, jobs and health care.
+True to our roots, we unite the Black community through the Seattle Community of Practice, a collaboration of African American organizations working to improve access to and quality of education, housing, jobs and health care.

 Investing in Black-led Organizations